dojo/dojo.io/site/source/tutorials/1020_registries/index.md

 Notice that we are passing a generic type to the `w()` function call, this is because when using a `registry` label it is unable to infer the properties interface.
 As a result falls back to the default, `WidgetProperties` interface.
 Passing the generic tells `w()` the type of widget the label represents in the `registry` and will correctly enforce the widget's properties interface.

-Next, we'll create a widget that is lazily loaded when needed!
+Next, we will create a widget that is lazily loaded when needed!

 {% section %}

-## Lazy Loading Widgets
+## Lazy loading widgets

-First we need to extract the `_renderBack` function from `Worker.ts` into a new widget `WorkerBack.ts` and then add the new widget to the registry.
+First we need to extract the `_renderBack` function from `Worker.ts` into a new widget, `WorkerBack.ts`, and then add the new widget to the registry.

 {% task 'Add the following code in `WorkerBack.ts`' %}